ibee-solutions/wp-container/README.md

 ```

 ### Uninstall
 **WARNING: This script removes all information from the containers, including volumes.
-Use with caution.**
+Use with caution.** For using it you must have your user added to the docker group, or run it with the root user.
 ```
-sudo sh wp-uninstall.sh
+./wp-uninstall.sh
 ```

 ## Developing a plugin